India's 'invisible' home garment workers exploited by fashion brands

-CHENNAI, India, Feb 1 (Thomson Reuters Foundation) - Each night after her children finally go to sleep, Mehala Sekar spends hours at her home in south India, sewing, cutting and checking clothing given to her by a garment factory contractor.
+CHENNAI, India (Thomson Reuters Foundation) - Each night after her children finally go to sleep, Mehala Sekar spends hours at her home in south India, sewing, cutting and checking clothing given to her by a garment factory contractor.

 For each finished item, Sekar earns less than one Indian rupee ($0.0141), and like millions of other “invisible” home-based workers in India, she is being exploited by the country’s garment industry, according to research published on Friday.